Jewelry Coverage in Home Insurance: Limits, Costs & When to Schedule

 Does homeowners insurance cover lost jewelry?

 Standard homeowners insurance does not cover accidental loss or mysterious disappearance of jewelry.
 Basic policies only cover named perils like theft and fire.
-To be protected against losing a ring at the beach or misplacing a necklace, you need to schedule the item separately under a personal property floater or endorsement that provides all-risk (open perils) coverage.
+To be protected against losing a ring at the beach or misplacing a necklace, you need to schedule the item separately or purchase a standalone jewelry policy that provides all-risk (open perils) coverage.

-How much jewelry coverage does a standard homeowners policy include?
+How much jewelry coverage does a standard homeowners policy include in 2026?

-Most standard HO-3 homeowners policies include a jewelry sublimit of $1,000 to $2,500 for all jewelry combined, regardless of how much total personal property coverage you carry.
-Some higher-tier policies may allow up to $5,000 per item or per loss event.
-Your deductible is also subtracted from any payout, which can significantly reduce what you receive.
+Most standard HO-3 policies in 2026 include a jewelry sublimit of about $1,500 total for theft, with per-item caps often between $500 and $1,500, regardless of how much overall personal property coverage you carry.
+Some higher-tier policies extend up to $5,000 per loss event, and blanket valuables endorsements can raise that ceiling significantly.
+Your deductible is also subtracted from any payout.

 How much does it cost to add jewelry to a homeowners policy?

-Scheduling jewelry on your homeowners policy — or adding a personal articles floater — typically costs 1% to 2% of the item's appraised value per year.
-For example, a $10,000 engagement ring would cost roughly $100 to $200 annually for full scheduled coverage.
+Scheduling jewelry, or adding a personal articles floater, typically costs 1% to 2% of the item's appraised value per year in 2026, though some specialty carriers price as low as 0.5%.
+For example, a $10,000 engagement ring would cost roughly $50 to $150 annually.
 The exact rate depends on your insurer, location, and the specific items being covered.

 Do I need an appraisal to insure jewelry?

 Yes.
 To schedule jewelry on your homeowners policy or a separate floater, you'll need a professional insurance appraisal from a qualified gemologist or certified appraiser.
-The appraisal must include a detailed item description, current replacement value, and the appraiser's credentials.
-Appraisals typically cost $50–$150 per hour and should be updated every 2 to 5 years to ensure your coverage keeps pace with changing market values.
+Appraisals in 2026 typically cost $75 to $200 per item ($150 to $300+ for complex pieces) and should be updated every 3 to 5 years, or every 2 to 3 years for high-value items, to keep pace with changing gold and gemstone prices.

 Will filing a jewelry insurance claim raise my homeowners rates?